A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Synopsis of definitions

 \subsection{Skew translation quadrangles}

 If $(\Gamma,K)$ is an EGQ with elation point $x$, and $x$ is a center of symmetry such that the corresponding symmetry group $\mS$ is a subgroup of $K$, then we call $(\Gamma,K)$ a {\em skew translation generalized quadrangle} (STGQ).
 In terms of Kantor families (using the notation of the previous subsection), a Kantor family $(\mF,\mF^*)$ gives rise to an STGQ if and only if there is a normal subgroup $C$ of $K$ such that for each $A \in \mF$, we have $A^* = AC$ (see \cite{STGQbirth} or \cite[chapter 10]{PT}); $C$ then corresponds to the group of symmetries with center the elation point.
 Note that for different $A, B$ in $\mF$, we have $A^* \cap B^* = C$.

-This type of GQ is very general: each known finite generalized quadrangle which is not isomorphic to the Hermitian quadrangle $\mH(4,q^2)$ for some finite field $\F_q$, is, modulo point-line duality, either an STGQ, or the Payne-derived quadrangle of an STGQ.
+This type of GQ is very general: each known finite generalized quadrangle which is not isomorphic to the Hermitian quadrangle $\mH(4,q^2)$ for some finite field $\F_q$, is | modulo point-line duality | either an STGQ, or the Payne-derived quadrangle of an STGQ.
 More details on this statement can be found in \cite{STGQ}; for a more or less recent but rather detailed census on the known GQs, we also refer to \cite{Payneproc}.

 We recall some basic (``decisive'') classification results in the large theory of STGQs.
 Much more can be found in \cite{STGQ}.
 The first result was first obtained by the author in \cite{STGQ} (see \cite{noteann} for chronological details in its conception).
 It was also obtained in \cite{Leug} with virtually the same proof.

 \begin{theorem} An STGQ of odd order $(t,t)$ is isomorphic to the symplectic quadrangle $\mW(t)$. \end{theorem}

 The symplectic quadrangle $\mW(t)$ arises as the $\F_t$-rational points in a projective space $\bP^3(\F_t)$, together with the absolute lines with respect to a symplectic polarity of $\bP^3(\F_t)$ (see \cite[chapter 3]{PT}); it is one of the natural geometric modules of the group $\mathbf{PSp}_4(t)$.\\